 If you haven’t already grabbed your tickets, it’s not too late.
 Tickets are $25 if you buy them in advance, $30 at the door.
 There’s also a VIP package with an open bar and a meet-and-greet with the “rock stars.”
 For more information, visit journopalooza.com.

-This article appears in the Jan.
-18, 2011, edition of National Journal Daily.
+This article appears in the January 18, 2011, edition of NJ Daily.